-Dr. Gábor Horváth (57) earned a degree in law from ELTE University in Budapest.
+Dr. Gábor Horváth earned a degree in law from ELTE University in Budapest.
 From 1983 he worked for the Hungarian State Development Bank.
 He has been a lawyer since 1986, and since 1990 has run his own law firm, which specialises in corporate finance and corporate governance.
-He has been a member of OTP Bank Plc.'s Supervisory Board since 1995, and a member of the Board of Directors of MOL Plc. since 1999.
-Since 27 April 2007 he has been deputy chairman of OTP Bank's Supervisory Board, and between 27 April 2007 and 29 April 2011 he was chairman of the Audit Committee.
+He has been a member of the Supervisory Board of OTP Bank since 1995, and was a member of MOL Plc's Board of Directors between 1999 and 2014.
+He has been Deputy Chairman of OTP Bank's Supervisory Board since 2007.
+He was a member of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014.
+He has been a member of the Board of Directors of INA Industrija Nafte d.d. since 2014.
+As of 31 December 2014 he held no ordinary OTP shares.